Breathe (Faith Hill song): Chart performance

-On October 4, 1999, "Breathe" was released US radio, and on February 8, 2000, it was issued as a physical single.
-The song spent six weeks at number one on the US Billboard Hot Country Songs chart, seventeen weeks at number one on the Hot Adult Contemporary Tracks chart, and one week at number one on the Adult Top 40 chart.
-The song also reached a peak of number 2 on the Billboard Hot 100 chart for five non-consecutive weeks starting with the week ending April 22, 2000.
+On September 27, 1999, "Breathe" was released US radio, and on February 8, 2000, it was issued as a physical single.
+The song spent six weeks at number one on the US Billboard Hot Country Singles & Tracks chart, 17 weeks at number one on the Adult Contemporary chart, and one week at number one on the Adult Top 40 chart.
+The song also reached a peak of number two on the Billboard Hot 100 chart for five non-consecutive weeks starting with the week ending April 22, 2000.

-Even though "Breathe" never made it to number one on the weekly Billboard Hot 100 chart, it was on the chart for 53 weeks and named the number one single of 2000 on Billboard's year-end countdown.
-It was one of only four songs in the history of the Hot 100 to be named the number one single of the year without making it to the top of the chart on any of the weekly surveys.
-(The first was "Wooly Bully" by Sam the Sham and the Pharaohs in 1965, the third was "Hanging by a Moment" by Lifehouse in 2001, and the fourth was "Levitating" by Dua Lipa in 2021.)

-In 2009, the single was named the 27th-most-successful song of the 2000s, on the Billboard Hot 100 Songs of the Decade.
-The song was released in the United Kingdom in May 2000 and reached number 33.
+Even though "Breathe" never made it to number one on the weekly Billboard Hot 100 chart, it stayed on the chart for 53 weeks and was ranked the number-one single of 2000 on Billboard's year-end countdown.
+In 2009, Billboard ranked the single as the 27th-most-successful Hot 100 song of the 2000s.
+"Breathe" was released in the United Kingdom in May 2000 and reached number 33.